Emotionally Immature Woman: 10 Smart Ways to Handle the Relationship

 How to Deal?

-- Set reasonable boundaries and do not feel obligated to reassure her all the time.
+• Set reasonable boundaries and do not feel obligated to reassure her constantly.

 8. Inability to Handle Criticism

-Have you ever felt that criticism hurts deeper than anything?
-An emotionally immature woman may struggle with constructive feedback as a result of insufficient emotional development in childhood.
+Have you ever experienced torture?
+Does it hurt deeper than anything?
+An emotionally immature woman may struggle with constructive feedback due to insufficient emotional development in childhood.

 She may take even the most benign suggestions personally.
 Instead of viewing them as opportunities to grow, she becomes defensive, shuts down, or throws a small tantrum.
 Criticism is like her emotional kryptonite.